A Benchmarking Study of Vision-Based Robotic Grasping Algorithms: A Comparative Analysis: Results

-In Fig. \ref{fig:comp}, we presented a comparison of the performance of all four algorithms in a non-textured background, real-world environment with a lighting of 340 lux.
-The results indicate that the analytical algorithms, specifically the adapted versions of the mask-based~\cite{bib11} and the top surface-based~\cite{bib9}\cite{bib10} algorithms, exhibit better performance compared to the learning algorithms for majority of the objects with an aggregated score of 155 and 145 respectively, out of a maximum score of 180.
-Notably, Top Surface algorithm encounters difficulties only when dealing with objects that have irregular top surfaces, i.e pear, mustard, and lopsided small clamp.
-Whereas the mask-based algorithm consistently delivers satisfactory results across all the objects.
-On the other hand, GG-CNN and ResNet algorithms display a mixed performance, scoring 50 and 103 respectively out of a total score of 180.
-They perform exceptionally well for a specific set of objects but demonstrate poor performance for the remaining set.
-This discrepancy can primarily be attributed to the specific objects the models were trained on, as we utilized pretrained models for our evaluation.
+In Table II, we present the grasping performance of all four algorithms in various experiment configurations.
+The results indicate that the analytical algorithms, specifically the adapted versions of the Mask-based and the Top Surface algorithm, exhibit better performance compared to the learning algorithms for the majority of the objects, with scores consistently above 0.8 (out of a maximum score of 1) in all the environment configurations.

-Another notable finding is that, as shown in Fig. \ref{fig:comp1}, GG-CNN demonstrates considerably better performance in the simulation environment.
-This indicates that GG-CNN grasping algorithm is more sensitive to noise and environmental factors.
-On the other hand, ResNet excels in performance when the objects are placed against a non-textured background.
-This is due to ResNet being an RG-D based algorithm, getting significantly affected by the features in the background.
-The presence of glare over the objects in the RGB image also had a notable impact on the success of grasps at specific poses for ResNet.
-Our observations revealed consistently low scores for these poses across multiple objects and algorithms.
-This implies that ResNet doesn't perform very good when the color contrast near the object is less.

-Through our research, we have identified several other common factors that influence the performance of grasping algorithms.
-These factors encompass the weight, friction, and shape properties of the objects being grasped.
-Even when the algorithms generate satisfactory grasp outputs, objects may still slip due to the inherent characteristics of weight, friction, and shape.
-The lighting conditions also play a crucial role in determining the quality of input data.
-Algorithms reliant on high-quality input data are particularly susceptible to variations in lighting conditions, which in turn can affect their performance.

-In addition, the parameters involved in the depth calculation algorithm, which is implemented in our benchmarking tool to calculate the z-coordinate of the grasp based on the gripper shape, significantly impacts the overall performance of grasping algorithms.
-Additionally, it is crucial to acknowledge the limitations inherent in simulators, specifically when simulating the manipulation of small parts within the grasping process, the grasp plugin utilized in our benchmarking tool, referenced in \cite{bib13}, has exhibited instances of occasional failure in grasping.